SebastianCalle/simple_shell/README.md

 # Simple Shell

 A shell is a user interface for access to an unix based operative system.
 This is a simple version of bash written in C Language requested by Holberton School.
-This project contains several features and prototype functions made by us.

 ## List of system calls and functions used
 * access (man 2 access)